Self-confidence is one of the most important skills you can have.

 If you think you can do it, or you think you can’t do it, you are right.

-As the Athletic Director and head coach of the Varsity Soccer team at Ryerson University, Dr. Joseph is often asked what skills he is searching for as a recruiter: is it speed?
+As the Athletic Director and head coach of the Varsity Soccer team at Ryerson University, Dr. Joseph is often asked what skills he is searching for as a recruiter.
+Speed?
 Strength?
 Agility?

-In Dr. Joseph’s TED Talk confidence gets a new perspective.
-He explores the skill of self-confidence and how it is not just the most important skill in athletics but in our lives.
+In Dr. Joseph’s TED Talk, confidence gets a fresh perspective.
+He explores the skill of self-confidence.
+How it’s not just the most important skill in athletics, but in our lives.

-Without self-confidence we are useless.
+Without self-confidence, we are useless.
 Self-confidence is the belief that no matter what we can accomplish the task at hand.
-This self-confidence TED talk shows how this is a skill that can be trained.
+This self-confidence TED talk shows how this is a skill you can develop in yourself.